raw1z/amistad/README.markdown

     gem install amistad

-Then in your gem file add the following line :
+Then in your Gemfile add the following line :

     gem 'amistad'